ZeroMeltdown/ISX-2250-Africa-Delete/README.md

 + Read entire document well and establish good understanding of the process.

 + Extract the proper Incal file for the engine according to its CPL.
-DO NOT JUMP CPL!.
+Do not jump CPL!.

-+ Use Calterm with proper metafile to perform overlay onto extracted file.
++ Use Calterm with proper meta-file to perform overlay onto extracted file.

 	WARNING: DO NOT OPEN EXTRACTED INCAL FILE TO EDIT/SAVE IT IN